mre/endler.dev/content/2026/why-i-still-believe-in-mentorship/index.md

 Personal mentorship becomes valuable when the potential payoff is a multiple of the investment.
 That is typically the case in a professional setting, where focused mentorship can help you land a better job or switch to a different team with a more interesting project.

-However, a mentor cannot manufacture curiosity.
 As with going to the gym, paying for help doesn't spare you the exercise.
+A mentor cannot manufacture curiosity.
 One hour of conversation cannot make up for a week without practice.
 You have to try things between sessions if you want the next conversation to be different from the last.
-I pick my mentees very carefully because I want to maximize the value of my own time as well as theirs.
-If mentoring is not the right fit for them, I'll let them know.

 Easier access to answers hasn't changed any of this.
 You can use AI to examine a decision, or you can use it as an echo chamber to justify it.